Communication between services is generally achieved using one of the below transport methods:

 All Plugins >> REST APIs.

 Another way of communication across services goes through the global event bus.
-This feature is also provided by Nats or Consul.
+This feature is also provided by Nats.
 It allows the broadcast of messages to the whole application.
 Services can subscribe to certain topics and asynchronously receive messages.Back to top